ninjamar/turing/README.md

 | `!` | Clear the current cell
 | `$` | Output the current cell

-## `@` Compare +/Jump
+## `@` Jump/Loop Flags
 - Runs a comparison against the current cell
 - Inputs are given on the stack
 - Standalone (Compare then Jump)
     - Inputs required, `[flag, numerical label if true, numerical label if false]`
-    - With the true and false conditions, this is an if-else
-    - With only the true condition, this is an if
+    - If the "if false" condition is -1, then this becomes an if not an if-else
 - As part of a loop (Compare)
     - Inputs required, `[flag]`
     - Run before first iteration of the loop